danieledurante/nEM/Election-Data-Tutorial.md

 }
 ```

-In reproducing the results in Table 2, let us first define the correct maximum log-likelihood `max_llik`, and a control quantity `delta` defining the minimum deviation from `max_llik` which is indicative of a local mode.
+In reproducing (and extending) the results in Table 2, let us first define the correct maximum log-likelihood `max_llik`, and a control quantity `delta` defining the minimum deviation from `max_llik` which is indicative of a local mode.

 ``` r
 max_llik <- c(-10670.94)